Non-singular "Gauss'' black hole from non-locality: Non-singular ``Gauss'' black hole model

 Let us now explore the ramifications for a static and spherically symmetric black hole spacetime subjected to the formal substitution $r \mapsto \tilde{r}(r)$,

 Due to its motivation via the non-local Gauss law (and the appearance of the error function $\text{erf}(x)$ as well as Gaussian factors $e^{-r^2/(4\ell^2)}$ in the radius and curvature) we shall refer to it as the ``Gauss'' model.
 Note that this is not a coordinate transformation since we explicitly keep $r$ as the coordinate radius variable.
 However, it is clear that circles of $r=\text{const}$ now have the proper circumference $2\pi\tilde{r}(r)$.
-Unlike usually assumed in non-singular black hole models, we here explicitly rescale the spherical geometry as well, which is a necessary step to render this black hole model finite at $r=0$; see, however, Simpson and Visser for a similar model \cite{Simpson:2018tsi}.
+Unlike usually assumed in non-singular black hole models, we here explicitly rescale the spherical part of the geometry as well, which is a necessary step to render this black hole model finite at $r=0$.
+This is similar to the model proposed by Simpson and Visser \cite{Simpson:2018tsi}.
+In what follows, we will discuss this metric in more detail.
+In particular,we will discuss (i) the horizons, and, in particular, the absence of an inner horizon; (ii) the absence of an outer horizon for large regulators (``mass gap''); (iii) a thorough study of curvature invariants including the Kretschmann scalar as well as squared of the Weyl tensor, the tracefree Ricci tensor, and the Ricci scalar, demonstrating manifest regularity of this metric; (iv) the question of universal boundedness in curvature (``limiting curvature condition''); (v) the properties of the effective energy-momentum tensor and violation of energy conditions; (vi) the Hawking temperature and entropy of this metric as compared to the Schwarzschild case, and, finally, (vii) the interpretation of the hypersurface $r=0$ in relation to wormholes and geodesic completeness.